wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/work-review-sets.md

 ## Tag documents in a review set

 When compliance officers, attorneys, or other users review content in a review set, their opinions related to the content can be captured by using tags.
 For example, if the intent is to cull unnecessary content, a user can tag documents with a tag such as "Non-responsive".
-After content has been reviewed and tagged, a review set search can be created to exclude any content tagged as "Non-responsive" which removes this content from the next steps in the Advanced eDiscovery workflow.
+After content has been reviewed and tagged, a review set search can be created to exclude any content tagged as "Non-responsive", which removes this content from the next steps in the Advanced eDiscovery workflow.

  ![Manage tags screen in review set](../media/manage-tags.png)